-You’ve probably witnessed this yourself: Men and women clutching their mobile phones, staring at their screens, and walking the aisles of a local store or the paths of a nearby park with a look of total determination on their faces.
+You’ve probably witnessed this yourself: Men and women clutching their mobile phones, staring at their screens, playing games like situs joker123 and many more and walking the aisles of a local store or the paths of a nearby park with a look of total determination on their faces.

 You know the mobile app that causes this kind of behavior: PokemonGo.

-I’m certain that small business owners everywhere are envious of the level of dedication this mobile game app is achieving among its users.
+I’m certain that small business owners everywhere are envious of the level of dedication this situs poker online game app is achieving among its users.
 “If only the app for my business got this kind of use,” they are probably muttering to themselves.

 Honestly, phenomena like PokemonGo don’t happen very often, so it’s not reasonable to expect that kind of usage for your small business app.
 However, the astute observer will have noticed that the worlds of mobile gaming and mobile marketing increasingly share objectives and strategies, so smart small business owners will keep an eye on mobile gaming developments and adopt them for their own benefit.

 - Gamification.
 Here’s the most obvious crossover between your desire to promote your small business via an app and the mobile gaming industry.
 The owner of a restaurant specializing in exotically flavored and seasoned French Fries, for example, created a game app where players mix and match ingredients to (hopefully) unlock 50 different characters.
 Players can earn free fries and t-shirts.
 And this brings us to one of the basic concepts where your mobile marketing can leverage the same human factors as mobile games do.